Joy Division

 Sumner and Hook formed the band after attending a June 1976 Sex Pistols concert.
-While Joy Division's first recordings were heavily influenced by early punk, they soon developed a sparse, melancholy style that made them a pioneering act of the post-punk movement.
+While Joy Division's first recordings were heavily influenced by early punk rock, they soon developed a sparse sound and style that made them one of the pioneering groups of the post-punk genre.
 Their self-released 1978 debut EP An Ideal for Living drew the attention of the Manchester television personality Tony Wilson, who signed them to his independent label Factory Records.
 Their debut album Unknown Pleasures, recorded with producer Martin Hannett, was released in 1979.

-Frontman Curtis struggled with personal problems including a failing marriage, depression, and epilepsy.
+Curtis struggled with personal problems, including a failing marriage, depression, and epilepsy.
 As the band's popularity grew, Curtis's health condition made it increasingly difficult for him to perform; he occasionally experienced seizures on stage.
 He died by suicide on the eve of what would have been the band's first North American tour in May 1980, aged 23.
 Joy Division's second and final album, Closer, was released two months later; it and the single "Love Will Tear Us Apart" became their highest-charting releases.

-Between July and October 1980 the remaining members regrouped under the name New Order.
+Between July and October 1980, the remaining members, with the addition of keyboardist and guitarist Gillian Gilbert, regrouped under the name New Order.
 They were successful throughout the next decade, blending post-punk with electronic and dance music influences.
-In 2023, both Joy Division and New Order were nominated as one act for the Rock and Roll Hall of Fame.

 History

 Formation

 On 4 June 1976, childhood friends Bernard Sumner and Peter Hook separately attended a Sex Pistols show at the Manchester Lesser Free Trade Hall.
-Both were inspired by the Pistols' performance.
-Sumner said that he felt the Pistols "destroyed the myth of being a pop star, of a musician being some kind of god that you had to worship".
+Afterwards, both felt inspired by the Pistols' performance.
+Sumner said that he felt the Pistols had "destroyed the myth of being a pop star, of a musician being some kind of god that you had to worship".
 The following day Hook borrowed £35 from his mother to buy a bass guitar.
 They formed a band with Terry Mason, who had also attended the gig; Sumner bought a guitar, and Mason a drum kit.
 After their schoolfriend Martin Gresty declined an invitation to join as vocalist after getting a job at a factory, the band placed an advertisement for a vocalist in the Manchester Virgin Records shop.
 Ian Curtis, who knew them from earlier gigs, responded and was hired without audition.
 Sumner said that he "knew he was all right to get on with and that's what we based the whole group on.
 If we liked someone, they were in."